Blair1233/Class24/1-Lesson-Plans/02-GRC/2/LessonPlan.md

 ### Instructor Lab Environment Setup

-You will set up the Guacamole Web Lab environment today and walk students through logging into their Web Lab VM.
+You will set up the Guacamole Web Lab environment today and walk students through logging into their Web Lab VM and student portal.
 While we won't use the environment until next week, it's important to set it up now to ensure any issues can be solved as early as possible.
-- Be sure to leave 10 - 15 minutes to introduce Web Labs to the class
+- Be sure to leave 10 - 15 minutes to introduce Web Lab and Student Portal to the class

 - Navigate to the [Instructor Administrative Site](https://instructorpanel.azurewebsites.net/) and login with your @instructors.2u.com email address.